| Token / Chain | Standard Decimals | Authoritative Source |

 (e.g., Binance-Peg).

-Always call the contract’s own decimals()
+Always call the contract’s own decimals() before

 scaling.